sakshimohan/resource_allocation_formula/README.md

 * Paul Revill, Peter Smith, Finn McGuire, Pakwanja Twea, Gerald Manthalu for their work on the [research paper](https://www.york.ac.uk/media/che/documents/papers/researchpapers/CHERP159_health_sector_resource_formula_malawi.pdf) which serves as a starting point for this follow-up work

 * James Gaylard who provided vary valuable inputs in formulating the code to run the pace of change simulation

+*Note: This work is not endorsed by the authors of the research paper, Univesity of York or the Government of Malawi.*